TefiC/wtm-udacity-scholars-nanodegree-resources/CONTRIBUTING.md

 # Contributing

-Hi **Women Techmakers Udacity Scholar!** Welcome to this repository where you can find a list of resources for your Nanodegree and for your journey through the amazing field of Computer Science.
+Hi **Women Techmakers Udacity Scholar and Udacity Student!** Welcome to this repository where you can find a list of resources for your Nanodegree and for your journey through the amazing field of Computer Science.

 I would like to thank you for contributing to this project, this is a list we will all build together : )